konradha/swapmc/current/note.md

 - for the second algorithm: devise method to more efficiently walk through the lines ie. save all arguments of every line in an array
 - also: may have varying length now (EV of \theta -- how many swap moves did we do?)
+- second algo can very well be made into a 3d animation